-You can stay in Rockport, or make a day trip from another spot in Massachusetts.
+You can stay in Rockport or Gloucester, or make a day trip from another spot in Massachusetts.

-Once you are there, you’ll want to visit Plimoth Plantation.
+Once you are there, you’ll want to visit Plimoth Plantation (recently renamed Plimoth Patuxet).
 This living history museum features several sections, including the Wampanoag Homesite and the 17th Century English village.
 It’s definitely worth a visit, especially with kids who are just learning about the colonization of America.

-There are several different ticket options, which you can either purchase online or at Plimoth Plantation.
-You can choose to visit just the plantation, or add on visits to the Grist Mill and/or the waterfront exhibit.
-Keep in mind that the Mayflower II is currently being restored in Mystic, CT, and will be returning sometime in 2019.
+There are several different ticket options, which you can either purchase online or at Plimoth Patuxet.
+You can choose to visit just the plantation or add on visits to the Grist Mill and/or the waterfront exhibit.
+The Mayflower II was being restored in Mystic, CT, but is now back home in Plymouth.

-Of course, you probably won’t want to miss Plymouth Rock.
+Of course, if you are interested in history, you probably won’t want to miss Plymouth Rock.
 In reality, it’s a pretty small spot and isn’t very exciting.
-If you are already in the area, you may want to visit.
+If you are already in the area, you may want to visit just to see it.
 But there are other better places to visit if you are short on time.

 Take a ferry from the mainland (or fly in) for a getaway to Nantucket.
 This island is located about 30 miles from the mainland in Hyannis but feels almost like another country.
 It’s relatively small, about 47 miles total, but there’s lots to do.